Maari (soundtrack)

 Maari is the soundtrack album for the 2015 Tamil film of the same name, starring Dhanush and Kajal Aggarwal in the lead roles, directed by Balaji Mohan.
 The soundtrack album was composed by Anirudh Ravichander, with three songs written by Dhanush, and the rest of the songs written by Vignesh Shivan and G. Rokesh.
 The film marks the third collaboration between Dhanush and Anirudh Ravichander.
-The audio rights were purchased by Sony Music and the soundtrack album was released on 7 June 2015, receiving positive reception.
+The audio rights were purchased by Sony Music India and the soundtrack album was released on 7 June 2015, receiving positive reception.

 Development

 Anirudh Ravichander, who was supposed to work with Balaji Mohan for Vaayai Moodi Pesavum, was selected as the film's music director marking his fifth collaboration with Wunderbar Films, and third with Dhanush after 3 and Velaiilla Pattadhari.
 The film's soundtrack consists of four songs and a theme music, as of April 2015, and the recording for the songs going on for three months.
 Fans can expect a pakka mass album, say sources and the atmosphere in theaters is bound to be electric.
 The album is reported to brim with a local, earthy charm.
 Dhanush penned three songs for the film, and the other two tracks were penned by Vignesh Shivan and Rokesh.
 Popular Malayalam actor and singer Vineeth Srinivasan has also sung a number in the film.
 Actor Dhanush recently revealed a couple of lines from the title track, which is said to be based on pigeon racing.
 The lines go like this, 'Maari' Konjam Nalla Maari' Romba Vera Maari Maari' Thecha Thangam Maari' Moracha Singam Maari.'